OmNagvekar/Information_Retrieval_RAG/README.md

 ## Output Format

-The RAG system provides responses in a structured JSON format:
+The RAG system provides responses in a structured JSON format (Sample output.
+Output will not be always be in this format):

 ```json
 {